Skip to content

 Design

 Indoor areas at the Presidential Center will provide a healthy environment for employees and visitors.
-This includes entryway systems and high-efficiency filters that capture airborne contaminants, and provisions for thermal comfort, individual lighting control, and noise reduction.
+This includes entryway systems and high-efficiency filters that capture airborne contaminants and provisions for thermal comfort, individual lighting control, and noise reduction.

 Learning